García (surname)

-Garcia or García is an Iberian surname common throughout Spain, Portugal, the Americas, and the Philippines.
+Garcia, Gartzia or García is an Iberian surname common throughout Spain, Portugal, Galicia, Andorra, the Americas, France and the Philippines.
 It is a surname of patronymic origin; García was a very common first name in early medieval Iberia.

 Origins

 It may have been a Basque surname "Gaztea" which later was Castilianized in the medieval Kingdom of Castile to become "García".

 It is attested since the High Middle Ages north and south of the Pyrenees (Basque Culture Territories), with the surname (and sometimes first name too) thriving, especially in the Kingdom of Navarre, and spreading out to Castile and other Spanish regions.